Zootopia: Plot

-At City Hall, Bellwether allows them access to Zootopia's traffic cameras, which reveal Manchas was abducted by timberwolves, whom Judy assumes are the Night Howlers.
-Following the wolves, Judy and Nick locate Emmitt and the other missing predators, who are all "savage" and imprisoned in an asylum.
-Zootopia's mayor, Leodore Lionheart, had ordered the quarantine and is trying to determine what caused their feral behavior.
-Lionheart and the asylum staff are arrested, and Bellwether becomes the new mayor.
+At City Hall, Assistant Mayor Dawn Bellwether allows them access to Zootopia's traffic cameras, which reveal Manchas was abducted by timberwolves, whom Judy assumes are the Night Howlers.
+Following the wolves to an asylum, Judy and Nick locate Emmitt and the other missing predators, who are all "savage".
+Mayor Leodore Lionheart had imprisoned them to prevent citywide hysteria, and to protect the public, and his career.
+After Judy and Nick alert the ZPD, Lionheart and the asylum staff are arrested, Bellwether becomes the new mayor, and the missing animals are hospitalized.
 Judy, praised for solving the case, invites Nick to join the ZPD as her partner.
-At a press conference, she accidentally implies that the predators' physiology caused the savageness epidemic.
-Disappointed and offended, Nick abandons Judy, whose comments incite fear and discrimination against predators throughout Zootopia.
-Wracked with guilt, she quits her job and returns to Bunnyburrow.
+At a press conference, Judy inadvertently suggests that the predators' physiology caused their feral behavior.
+Deeply hurt, Nick leaves, and Judy's comments incite fear and discrimination against predators throughout Zootopia.
+Wracked with guilt over causing the panic Lionheart tried to prevent, Judy resigns from the ZPD and returns to Bunnyburrow.

-Later, while managing her parents’ vegetable stand, Judy learns that Night Howlers are actually Midnicampum crocus flowers, which have severe, lasting psychotropic effects if ingested.
-Realizing that someone is using the flowers to turn predators savage, she returns to Zootopia and tearfully reconciles with Nick.
-Aided by Mr. Big, they interrogate Weaselton, who admits that a ram named Doug hired him to steal the Night Howler bulbs.
-They find Doug in his laboratory hidden in the subway, where he manufactures a serum from the Night Howlers to use against predators via a tranquilizer dart.
-Judy and Nick obtain a serum pistol as evidence after a pursuit in the subway, but before they can reach the ZPD, Bellwether confronts them in the Natural History Museum and reveals herself to have masterminded a prey-supremacist conspiracy.
-Bellwether traps Judy and Nick in an exhibit, shoots Nick with the serum pistol in an attempt to have Judy killed, and orders the ZPD to capture Nick.
-Judy and Nick reveal that they have already replaced the darts with blueberries and recorded Bellwether's confession.
+While managing her parents' vegetable stand, Judy learns that Night Howlers are actually flowers, which have severe, lasting psychotropic effects if ingested.
+Realizing that someone is using the flowers to turn predators savage, Judy returns to Zootopia and reconciles with Nick.
+They interrogate Weaselton, who confesses that a ram named Doug hired him to steal Night Howler bulbs.
+They find Doug in his laboratory, where he manufactures a serum from the Night Howlers to poison predators via a dart gun.
+Judy and Nick seize the gun as evidence after a pursuit, but before they can reach the ZPD, they are confronted by Bellwether in a Natural History Museum.
+Revealing that she masterminded the whole prey-supremacist plot to gain power due to the labor abuse that she received from Lionheart, Bellwether traps Judy and Nick in an exhibit and attempts to poison Nick and make him kill Judy.
+However, Judy and Nick had managed beforehand to replace the serum with blueberries, and record Bellwether's confession.

-Bellwether and her accomplices are arrested, while the still-incarcerated Lionheart publicly denies involvement in her scheme, insisting that imprisoning the infected predators was "doing the wrong thing for the right reason".
-The predators are cured and rehabilitated, and Judy is reinstated into the ZPD.
-Nine months later, Nick graduates from the police academy, becoming Judy's partner and the first fox police officer.
+Bellwether and her accomplices are arrested, while the still-incarcerated Lionheart publicly denies involvement in her scheme.
+The savage predators are cured, and Judy is reinstated into the ZPD, while Nick becomes Judy's partner and the first fox police officer.

+Voice cast

+Ginnifer Goodwin and Jason Bateman voice Judy Hopps and Nick Wilde respectively.